xdshang/wsabie/README.md

 #### Data format

-Groundtruth, tags and meta data of NUS-WIDE dataset is in `nuswide_meta.npz`.
+The preprocessed groundtruth, tags and other meta data of NUS-WIDE dataset is in `nuswide_meta.npz` (please refer to `evaluation.py` for the example of usage).
+Using the dataset, please cite:

 >Chua, Tat-Seng, et al. "NUS-WIDE: a real-world web image database from National University of Singapore."
 Proceedings of the ACM international conference on image and video retrieval.
 ACM, 2009.